dashpay/dips/DRAFT: Multi-Party Payout.md

 ## Motivation and Previous System

-In the previous system, Masternodes gained entry to the masternode list after the owner created a ProRegTx.
-This tx provided key IDs for up-to 2 roles that would receive masternode rewards payouts:
+In the previous system, masternodes gained entry to the masternode list after the owner created a ProRegTx.
+This transaction provided key IDs for up to two roles that would receive masternode rewards payouts:

  * Owner
  * Operator